Registration for PNWCSA 2023 season is now open!

 We offer incentives to help your SNAP customers afford shares.

 Matchmaking with Employers and Organizations

 Every year, the Coalition matches CSA farms with employers and organizations that want to host dropoff sites.

 Members of the Pacific NW CSA Coalition enjoy the following benefits:

-The most accurate CSA directory in Oregon.
+The most accurate and up-to-date CSA directory in the region.

 Listing on the PNWCSA.org website